-Slideshow: Wildlife Enhancements on the Ranch 2012
+Slideshow: Pollinators on the Kerr Ranch

 Native pollinators include numerous bees, flies, beetles and bats.
 Pollinators are essential to the environment.
 The ecological service they provide is necessary for the reproduction of nearly 75% of the world’s flowering plants.
 This includes more than two-thirds of the world’s crop species.
 The fruit, seed, and animal production supported by pollinators provides over 30% of the foods and beverages consumed in this country.
 The annual economic value of insect-pollinated crops in the United States was estimated to be $20 billion in 2000, with native insects contributing at least $3 billion.

 In 2006, the National Research Council (NRC) of the National Academy of Sciences released the report Status of Pollinators in North America, which called attention to the decline of pollinators resulting from habitat loss, alteration, and fragmentation, as well as pesticide use.